A selection principle for 2D steady Euler flows via the vanishing viscosity limit: Introduction

 Nevertheless, a bounded non-shear steady Euler flow in $\mbR^2$ may have no stagnation points, and thus no closed streamlines \cite{DR_CVPDE_2025}.
 In the strip $\mbT\times(-1,1)$, however, more recent rigidity results support the existence of (contractible) closed streamlines in non-shear flows.
 Hamel and Nadirashvili \cite{HN_CPAM_2017} proved that for a steady Euler flow strictly away from stagnation points in $\mbR\times(-1,1)$, its streamlines must foliate the entire strip, which further forces all streamlines to be straight.
 Subsequently, it was shown in \cite{DR_CVPDE_2025,GRXX_arXiv_2025} that there exist non-stagnant, non-shear Euler flows in $\mathbb{R}\times(-1,1)$ that have infinitely long streamlines making a 180-degree turn.
 However, such streamlines cannot exist for steady Euler flows in $\mathbb{T}\times(-1,1)$.
-Recently, Hamel and Nadirashvili's result was generalized in \cite{DN_arXiv_2024} to the periodic setting under the {\it a priori} assumption that the flow is laminar, but with the allowance for stagnation points.
+Recently, the results by Hamel and Nadirashvili were generalized in \cite{LLSX_arXiv_2022} where the stagnation appears on the boundary of the strip, and in \cite{DN_arXiv_2024} to the periodic setting under the {\it a priori} assumption that the flow is laminar while allowing stagnation points.

 In this work, we take a step forward and give an affirmative answer to the existence of contractible closed streamlines in non-shear steady Euler flows in $\mathbb{T}\times(-1,1)$.
 The strength of this rigidity theorem is already evident from the fact that even its weaker form (i.e., the rigidity theorem in \cite{GXX_arXiv_2024}) is sufficient to imply the structural stability of shear flows with a convex profile \cite{GXX_arXiv_2024}.
 Here, this enhanced rigidity theorem will play a pivotal role in the complete classification of vanishing viscosity limits in $\mathbb{T}\times(-1,1)$.
-Lastly, we refer the reader to \cite{CDG_CMP_2021,CEW_ARMA_2023,DER_arXiv_2025,EHSX_arXiv_2024,GPSY_Duke_2021,HN_ARMA_2019,HN_JEMS_2023,LLSX_arXiv_2022,LZ_ARMA_2011,Ruiz_ARMA_2023,WZ_arXiv_2023} for more rigidity results of steady Euler flows and to \cite{DG_PAMS_2024,DGN_arXiv_2025} for the existence of closed streamlines in Arnold-stable Euler flows.
+Lastly, we refer the reader to \cite{CDG_CMP_2021,CEW_ARMA_2023,DER_arXiv_2025,EHSX_arXiv_2024,GPSY_Duke_2021,HN_ARMA_2019,HN_JEMS_2023,LZ_ARMA_2011,Ruiz_ARMA_2023,WZ_arXiv_2023} for more rigidity results of steady Euler flows and to \cite{DG_PAMS_2024,DGN_arXiv_2025} for the existence of closed streamlines in Arnold-stable Euler flows.